 \[ \begin{align} \omega\left(k\right) = \frac{1}{\Delta t}\arctan\left(\frac{U\Delta t\sin\left(k\Delta x\right)}{\Delta x}\right). \end{align} \]

 Let $\lambda$ be the wavelength, i.e. $k = \frac{2\pi}{\lambda}$.
-For $\lambda\gg \Delta x$ we have $\sin\left(k\Delta x\right) \approx k\Delta x$, i.e. $\omega \approx \frac{1}{\Delta t}\arctan\left(Uk\Delta t\right)$.
+For $\lambda\gg \Delta x$, one has $\sin\left(k\Delta x\right) \approx k\Delta x$, i.e. $\omega \approx \frac{1}{\Delta t}\arctan\left(Uk\Delta t\right)$.
 In the case $U\Delta t\ll \lambda$, i.e. $Uk\Delta t\ll 1$, $\omega \approx \frac{1}{\Delta t}U\Delta t k = Uk$ as in the continuous case.
 Long waves are resolved well with a sufficiently small time step.
 However, for the shortest resolved wave $\lambda = 2\Delta x$ it follows $\omega = \frac{1}{\Delta t}\arctan\left(\frac{U\Delta t\sin\pi}{\Delta x}\right) = 0$, so the wave is stationary.
 Fig. 25.1 shows the dispersion relation for the case $U = 10$ m/s.
-You can see that waves with $k\leq \frac{1}{\Delta x}$, i.e. $\lambda\geq 2\pi\Delta x$, are simulated decently.
+One sees that waves with $k\leq \frac{1}{\Delta x}$, i.e. $\lambda\geq 2\pi\Delta x$, are simulated decently.

-In the case $U>0$ it is called discretization
+In the case $U>0$, the discretization

 \[ \begin{align} \frac{f_l^{(m + 1)} - f_l^{(m)}}{\Delta t} + U\frac{f_{l}^{(m)} - f_{l - 1}^{(m)}}{\Delta x} = 0 \end{align} \]

-as first-order-upwind method.
+is called the first-order upwind method.
 This leads to

 \[ \begin{align} \frac{e^{C\Delta t}e^{-i\omega\Delta t} - 1}{\Delta t} + U \frac{1 - e^{-ik\Delta x}}{\Delta x} = \frac{e^{C\Delta t}\cos\left(\omega\Delta t\right) - ie^{C\Delta t}\sin\left(\omega\Delta t\right) - 1}{\Delta t} + U\frac{1 - \cos\left( k\Delta x\right) + i\sin\left(k\Delta x\right)}{\Delta x} = 0. \end{align} \]